RhinoRhys/radarr-collections/README.md

 ## Output
 As well as automatically adding the movies into Radarr there is an output folder with additional files. <br>
 - added [date].txt is a secondary log file that lists the movies that have been added on that run.
 It is not created if 0 movies are added. <br>
 - When running with the `-a` flag, art.txt is a list of every collection that has been checked along with the URL to the default collection artwork from TMDB to be easily pasted into Plex or other media apps.
-It won't be an active link in the output file but continuing with the Batman theme for examples, it's entry would be:
+Continuing with the Batman theme for examples, it's entry would be:
 > The Dark Knight Collection 	&nbsp;&nbsp;&nbsp;&nbsp; 	https://image.tmdb.org/t/p/original/bqS2lMgGkuodIXtDILFWTSWDDpa.jpg